Showing posts with label flora. Show all posts

 SOUTH AMERICAN POACEAE ✅

-South America has 234 genera of Poaceae with native species in 11 of 12 subfamilies; in 7 of them Brazil has the primacy in number of genera, with these groups adding up to 136 genera on the continent, 125 in Brazil and 11 absents: five Bambusoideae (where Brazil has 12 endemic genera) and six in Panicoideae (Brazil with 7 endemic genera).
+South America has 234 genera of Poaceae with native species in 11 of 12 subfamilies; in 7 of them Brazil has the primacy in number of genera, with these groups adding up to 136 genera on the continent, 125 in Brazil and only 11 absents: five in Bambusoideae (where Brazil has 12 endemic genera) and six in Panicoideae (Brazil with 7 endemic genera).
 The status of the 4 other families are detailed below.

 Danthonioideae (19/285) has three genera in South America, Cortaderia Stapf. and Danthonia DC occur in Brazil; Rytidosperma Stued. occur from Malesia to Australasia, Hawaiian Islands, Easter Island and S. South America in Argentina and Chile.